South Island Family Itinerary: Two Weeks / 14 Days© Pixabay

 14-Day Family Itinerary for the South Island

-In this South Island family itinerary for 14 days, each destination includes family-friendly activities and accommodation recommendations.
-We even share a few tips on the best ways to get around the South Island for families, as well as show you how to plan this itinerary the EASY way with First Light Travel.
+This 14-day South Island family itinerary includes family-friendly activities and accommodation recommendations at each destination.
+We even share a few tips on the best ways to get around the South Island, especially for families.

 Scroll down and start planning the ultimate family vacation on the South Island.